tailwarden/docs.komiser.io/docs/Guides/How to Komiser/how-to-s3.md

 ![Image](../../../static/img/s3-screen-2.png)

-On the lower part of the `storage` page we can see the S3 bucket objects.
+On the lower part of the `storage` page we can see the S3 bucket objects in more detail.

 ![Image](../../../static/img/s3-screen-1.png)